Skip to Content

 RV air conditioning is always a hot topic (get it?) because many of us spend time traveling and living in our RVs in hot weather.
 Since the purpose of an RV is to offer us the comforts of home as we travel, efficient air conditioning is an important matter that commands a great deal of attention.
 And when any new product enters the market promising a more efficient (and less noisy) air conditioning system, most RVers are interested in learning about it.
 The Truma Aventa is no exception.
-This new rooftop air conditioner offers some pretty sweet specs and looks mighty promising.
+This rooftop air conditioner offers some pretty sweet specs and looks mighty promising.

 What Is the Truma Aventa?